 The commissioning process starts with a free consultation by email or phone (or in person if you are local) to discuss possible designs.
 If you decide to proceed, then we charge a design fee for up to three designs based on your requirements.
 This fee is part of the overall cost if the commission goes ahead, otherwise it is nonrefundable.
 The cost of a mosaic depends on the materials, scale and intricacy of the design.

-If a larger mosaic on mesh is needed, then the mosaic can be cut into sections to facilitate the transport process and then assembled and grouted on site.
+If a larger mosaic on mesh or paper is needed, then the mosaic can be cut into sections to facilitate the transport process and then assembled and grouted on site.

 Using the natural colors of stones to work out a design of sea creatures based on ancient Greek examples, Helen Miles executed a unique backsplash for our kitchen.
 It is a work of art that brings us joy every day.
 Easy to work with from a distant continent, she payed careful attention to our descriptions of what we had in mind, contributing suggestions based on her extensive experience.
 The mosaic arrived carefully packed and ready for installation with clear and detailed instructions.Richard Best